 However, how to define a “long” post would mainly depend on the niche of the website.
 You may want to read about how long should blog articles be by Neil Patel.

-This is basically the key to how you would rank; if you do every thing on this list and you are not using the right keyword you will still not rank.
+This is basically the key to how you would rank; if you do everything on this list and you are not targeting the right keyword, you will still not rank.

 First, let’s see what it means to target a keyword.

 When you use a search engine, you search for a word or a combination of words to find what you are looking for.

 Let’s say you search for “dog food” on Google.

 This search term can have two main intents:

 You either want to buy dog food, or you want to know about good dog food brands.